-Health leaders have written to MPs urging them to attend a briefing on climate change by the Government’s Chief Scientific Adviser, Sir Patrick Vallance.
+Health leaders urge MPs to attend briefing on climate change

 The letter, which is signed by 30 health leaders representing members of the UK Health Alliance on Climate Change stressed the importance of the briefing to address the deep concern the climate and ecological crisis is having, and will continue to have on human health.

 The full text of the letter and signatories can be viewed below.

 We write to you as an alliance of health organisations deeply concerned about the impact the climate and ecological emergency is having, and will continue to have, on human health, and to strongly encourage you to attend the briefing led by Government’s Chief Scientific Adviser, Sir Patrick Vallance, due to take place on Monday 11th July from 15:30-17:00.